quanqinle/WebAndAppUITesting/README.md

 [简体中文](./README.cn.md) | English

 > Selenium 4 has come.
-I will modify this project to fix with it.
-If you use the old Selenium 3 still, go to the
+I am modifying this project to fix with it.
+And almost done.
-> branch `backup-Selenium3`.
+> If you use the old Selenium 3 still, go to the branch `backup-Selenium3`.

 ---